ownchoice/bug-vs-code-prettier-eslint/README.md

 **Describe the bug**

 I'm working with TSX files for a Next.js project with Yarn.
-I'm not having this problems with other projects.
+I'm not having this problem with other projects, even with the same Prettier and ESLint configuration files.

-The `prettier` and `eslint` commands work fine with `npx` in the project's directory.
+The `prettier` and `eslint` commands work fine with `npx` and `yarn run` in the project's directory.

-VS Code highlights the errors accordingly to my `.eslintrc` rules, but it doesn't fix them.
+VS Code highlights the errors accordingly to my `.eslintrc` rules, but doesn't fix them.
 When trying to format a file (Shift+Alt+F), it fails with the following message:

 `Error: r is not a constructor`